simone-pusceddu/witboost-snowflake-storage-area-template/README.md

 Use this template to create a Storage Area on a Snowflake instance.
 The Storage Area is implemented as a set of tables, storing data for Workloads or Output Ports to use.

-Refer to the [Witboost Starter Kit repository](https://github.com/agile-lab-dev/witboost-starter-kit) for information on the Specific Provisioner that can be used to deploy components created with this template.
+Refer to the [Witboost Starter Kit repository](https://github.com/agile-lab-dev/witboost-starter-kit) for information on the Tech Adapter that can be used to deploy components created with this template.

 ### What's a Template?

 A Template is a tool that helps create components inside a Data Mesh.
 Templates help establish a standard across the organization.
 This standard leads to easier understanding, management and maintenance of components.
 Templates provide a predefined structure so that developers don't have to start from scratch each time, which leads to faster development and allows them to focus on other aspects, such as testing and business logic.

-For more information, please refer to the [official documentation](https://docs.witboost.agilelab.it/docs/p1_user/p6_advanced/p6_1_templates/#getting-started).
+For more information, please refer to the [official documentation](https://docs.witboost.com/docs/p1_user/p6_advanced/p6_1_templates/#getting-started).

 ### What's a Storage Area?